nabrams/IDD-Fa18-Lab5/README.md

 **a.
 Include a photo of your printed part here.**

 ***Here are the iterations I made for my arm.
-The left was the first protoype, and the final product is attached on the lever.***
+The left was the first protoype, and the final product is attached on the motor.***

 ![a relative link](./IMG_9298.JPG)